Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

 \emph{3) Signal quantization:} In a distributed setting, we may also need to account for the low communication capacity between sensors.
 In these cases, the exchanged signal shifts $\vcx^{(k)} = \mtS^k\vcx$ need to be quantized prior to transmission.
 The quantized signal can be written as $\vctx^{(k)} = \vcx^{(k)} + \vcn_{\text{q}}^{(k)}$, where $\vcn_{\text{q}}^{(k)}$ is the quantization error.
 In turn, the quantized filter output becomes

 where is $\vceps_{\text{q}}$ the accumulated quantization error.
 This quantization error distorts the filter output and needs to be accounted for during the filter design phase.
-If $\beta(\lambda)$ is the desired frequency response and $\text{MSE}_{Q}(\vch)$ is the mean squared quantization error, the robust filter design problem looks like
+If $\tilde\fnbeta(\lambda)$ is the desired frequency response and $\text{MSE}_{Q}(\vch)$ is the mean squared quantization error, the robust filter design problem looks like

-where the constant $\gamma$ controls the distortion and needs to be set in accordance with the quantization step size \cite{chamon2017finite,saad2021quantization}.
+where $\gamma$ controls the distortion and needs to be set in accordance with the quantization step size \cite{chamon2017finite,saad2021quantization}.
 Ref. \cite{nobre2019optimized} further discusses optimal quantization schemes and links them with the graph topology, while \cite{saad2021quantization} discusses robust quantization in the presence of link losses.
-Ref. \cite{thanou2018learning} further discusses the impact of quantization errors when learning localized dictionaries [cf.~\eqref{eq.dicLearn}] via graph filters, while \cite{li2021task} discusses a joint design of signal sampling and recovery under quantization when graph filters are used for a distributed implementation.
+Ref. \cite{thanou2018learning} further discusses the impact of quantization errors when learning localized dictionaries (cf.~\eqref{eq.dicLearn}) via graph filters, while \cite{li2021task} discusses a joint design of signal sampling and recovery under quantization.